lambdaclass/starknet_in_rust/fuzzer/README.md

 ## 2. Run the fuzzer

-1. Clone the proyect in the container.
+1. Start the container as explained in last section.
-2. Start the enviroment following the proyect main README.
+2. Clone the proyect in the container with `git clone -b main --single-branch --depth 1 https://github.com/lambdaclass/starknet_in_rust.git`.
-3. Run the command `HFUZZ_RUN_ARGS="-n 1" cargo hfuzz run fuzzer` within the fuzzer folder.
+3. Run the command `HFUZZ_RUN_ARGS="-n 1" cargo hfuzz run fuzzer` within the _fuzzer_ folder.

-4. The crashes found will be stored in the hfuzz_workspace folder along with the crash report and all the inputs used.
+The crashes found will be stored in the _hfuzz_workspace_ folder along with the reports and all the inputs used.

-## 3. Analice the crash
+## 3. Analyze the crash

-Once you found a crash, to debug use the command `cargo hfuzz run-debug fuzzer <crash file> `
+Once you find a crash, use the command `cargo hfuzz run-debug fuzzer <crash file> ` to debug.